WordPress Security Checklist: A Complete and Practical Guide to Safeguard Your Website

 The standard WordPress login page is located at xyz.com/wp-login.php.
 Hackers know this default location and try to access it.
 Changing your login URL to a custom one stops most attacks.

-Security plugins like AIOS help change your login URL to anything you want, like xyz.com/secret-admin-area/ or xyz.com/my-custom-login/.
-When someone tries to access wp-login.php with your custom URL active, they get a 404 error instead.
+Security plugins like AIOS let you change your login URL to anything you want, such as xyz.com/secret-admin-area/ or xyz.com/my-custom-login/.
+When someone tries to access wp-login.php with your custom URL active, they get a 404error instead.

 Action steps: